credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-orgs.md

 ## Edit an organization

-Grafana Server Admins can perform some organization management tasks that are almost identical to Organization Admin tasks, just accessed from a different menu path.
+Plutono Server Admins can perform some organization management tasks that are almost identical to Organization Admin tasks, just accessed from a different menu path.

 ![Server admin Edit Organization](/static/img/docs/manage-users/server-admin-edit-org-7-3.png)